 We helped Bobby and his family.
 As pediatric occupational therapists with specialization in sensory integration, we can help your family too.

 Marie did not like playgrounds.
 She was not able to make the swings go, and she was scared to be up high.
 She liked having her feet on the ground.
 Escalators, elevators, and amusement park rides were scary too.

 Using a sensory integration approach, occupational therapy helped Marie and her family.
 Irvine Therapy Services' team of pediatric occupational therapists can help your family.

-Irvine Therapy Services' team of occupational therapists can help kids and their families with difficulties in many areas, including:
+Our team of occupational therapists can help kids and their families improve many areas, including:

 - sensory processing

 - gross, fine, and visual motor skills

 - feeding and related issues

 - self-care skills (ex. dressing, grooming, hygiene, etc.)

 - managing arousal and regulation, including attention, emotions, and biological rhythms